In Ireland before the famine, potatoes, with some milk and pigs could support a population density approaching 10 people per hectare (1).

 1. See The use of the potato crop in pre-famine Ireland by P.M.
 Austin Bourke.

-Postscript: Email on Forest Gardening from Steve Wright
+Email: Forest Gardening by Steve Wright

 I have been reviewing the recent ASPO Conference in Belgium and saw your question to the Agriculture Panel.
 I’m not sure you got an entirely helpful answer.